 5 TIPS FOR GETTING VEGETABLES INTO TODDLERS

-- Visit a fruit or vegetable farm, green grocers or local supermarket vegetable aisle.
+5. Visit a fruit or vegetable farm, green grocers or local supermarket vegetable aisle.
 Point out all the different varieties of particular produce.
-Are there any you don’t recognize?
+Are there any you don’t recognise?
 Choose something new to take home and explore but do not talk about eating it!

 TODDLER WILL NOT EAT VEGETABLES FAQS